 When the 2012 Waldo Canyon Fire occurred, Deak felt like her playground was burning down so she acted.
 She began volunteering with the wildfire recovery effort and her career into fire science took off from there.

-Deak earned a bachelors in geography and environmental studies from the University of Colorado Colorado Springs and master's degrees in geography and nonprofit management from the University of Oregon.
+Deak earned a bachelor's degree in geography and environmental studies from the University of Colorado, Colorado Springs and master's degrees in geography and nonprofit management from the University of Oregon.

 Before moving to California and joining UC ANR, Deak worked as a wildland firefighter with the U.S. Forest Service and Bureau of Land Management.